Russia signs deals with China to help weather sanctions

 For Russia, the agreements offer some relief, with the European Union and the United States showing no signs of lifting sanctions imposed over Russia's annexation of the Crimea peninsula and its backing of separatists in east Ukraine.

-The sanctions target the finance, energy and defence sectors, restricting some state firms' and banks' ability to raise financing in Western markets.
+The sanctions target the finance, energy and defense sectors, restricting some state firms' and banks' ability to raise financing in Western markets.

 China, which has 32 percent of its $4 trillion foreign exchange reserves invested in U.S. government debt, would like to cap its vulnerabilities to any fluctuations in the dollar in the near term.
 Over the longer term, it wants to increase the yuan's clout and turn it into a global reserve currency.